xNicklaj/EldenBackup/README.md

 - [x] Basic backup functionalities.
 - [x] Timeout backups.
+- [x] Save space by deleting older backups.
-- [x] Keep only the last N amount of auto / timeout saves.
+- [x] Automatic detection of the SteamID.

+You can check the full changelog <a href="https://github.com/xNicklaj/EldenBackup/releases/">here</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>